 Resources For Individuals With Borderline Personality Disorder

-Whether you are a mother with borderline personality disorder or a child of one, the following resources can help you better understand this disorder:
+Whether you are a mother with borderline personality disorder or a child of one, the following resources may help you better understand this mental illness.

-- I Hate You-Don't Leave Me is a bestselling book that demystifies borderline personality disorder as a mental health condition.
-In addition to offering hope to those with BPD and their loved ones, this resource includes up-to-date research and discusses the link between BPD and other conditions and the pattern of "splitting" common in BPD, which involves behaviors like idolizing someone one moment and hating them the next.
+I Hate You, Don't Leave Me is a bestselling book that demystifies borderline personality disorder as a mental health condition.
+In addition to offering hope and support to those with BPD and their loved ones, this resource includes up-to-date research.
+It discusses the link between borderline personality disorder and other conditions and the pattern of "splitting" common in BPD, which involves behaviors like idolizing someone one moment and hating them the next.

-- Stop Walking on Eggshells is a great read for anyone affected by the chaotic nature of BPD.
-This resource is especially helpful for adult children of a mother with BPD or partners of someone with BPD.
+Stop Walking on Eggshells may be a beneficial read for anyone affected by the chaotic nature of BPD.
+This resource is often recommended to adult children of a mother with BPD or partners of someone with BPD.

-- The Borderline Personality Disorder Survival Guide answers every question you may still be asking about BPD and its effects, either as a parent with BPD or a child raised by a parent with BPD.
-This award-winning resource is a must-read for anyone who experiences BPD symptoms.
-It includes valuable information and a list of coping skills to help you move forward.
+The Borderline Personality Disorder Survival Guide answers questions you may be asking about BPD and its effects, either as a parent with BPD or a child raised by a parent with BPD.
+This award-winning resource can be valuable for anyone who experiences BPD symptoms, including parents.
+It includes a list of coping skills to help you move forward with your condition.

-Treatment Options For Mothers With Borderline Personality Disorder
+What Treatment Options Are Available For Mothers With BPD?

-Professional help is often recommended to cope and move forward from BPD.
-Below are three common treatments for BPD.
+Professional help is often recommended to cope and move forward from borderline personality disorder.
+Below are three standard practices for BPD.

 Dialectical Behavior Therapy (DBT)

 Schema-focused therapy can be conducted for mothers diagnosed with borderline personality disorder individually or in a group setting.
-This type of therapy can help mothers with BPD recognize their unmet needs.
-A woman who was neglected in childhood may engage in unhealthy patterns to cope with her emotional pain.
-Upon entering schema therapy, she can learn to properly care for herself and cope with childhood trauma and emotional abuse without having the sense that they must be saved or supported by others.
+This type of therapy aims to support clients in recognizing their unmet needs.
+A woman neglected by her family in childhood may engage in unhealthy patterns to cope with their emotional pain.
+Upon entering schema therapy, they can learn how to properly care for themselves and cope with childhood trauma and emotional abuse without having the sense that they must be saved or supported by others.

 Mentalization-Based Therapy (MBT)

-MBT is a form of talk therapy that allows clients to voice their true thoughts and feelings.
+Mentalization-based therapy (MBT) is a form of talk therapy that allows clients to voice their true thoughts and feelings about their lives.
 During MBT, negative thought patterns are reframed, and the client learns to reflect, pause, and react after analyzing the situation.
 This form of therapy is effective for treating the impulsivity associated with BPD.

 “Kris [Fant] has been helping me for over a year and a half now.
 Whether it’s dealing with the day-to-day stresses of work or deep-seated issues from my childhood, she brings sensitivity, insight, and gentle humor… She’s pretty awesome, and I’m happy to be able to connect with her via this platform.”